-The Business, Economic, and Financial History Project (BEF History), a project of the Wharton Initiative on Financial Policy and Regulation, brings together scholars from across the University of Pennsylvania to explore the deep and growing ties among various methodologies and disciplines of economic history.
+The Business, Economic, and Financial History Project (BEF History), a project of the Wharton Initiative on Financial Policy and Regulation (WIFPR), brings together scholars from across the University of Pennsylvania to explore the deep and growing ties among various methodologies and disciplines of economic history.
 The primary objective is to convene leading thinkers, scholars, and students interested in the intersection of history, economics, finance, and public policy, conversant with both the quantitative and qualitative elements of rigorous historical research.
 BEF History will use history as a vital laboratory of experience to inform the development of ideas across a wide array of related disciplines and to engage directly with the development of sound financial policy and regulation.
-The BEF Project is co-directed by Peter Conti-Brown (Wharton), Jesús Fernández-Villaverde (Penn Economics), and Marc Flandreau (Penn History).

 Jesús Fernández-Villaverde